Conference Program

 Afternoon Refreshments.
 Trade exhibition operational (ground level)

-AEC Voting for LGNSW Board President, Vice-Presidents, Treasurer and Directors during afternoon tea.
+3.30pm-4pm: AEC Voting period for LGNSW Board President, Vice-Presidents, Treasurer and Directors (Voting for all positions at the one time) on Level 1

 4.30–4.40pm